Airports in Shanghai

 Getting to the city

 Public buses serve the airport, linking to People's Square and the main railway stations; buses depart regularly from 6am to around 11pm.
-Line 2 and 10 of the Shanghai Metro connects the airport to the city.
+Line 2 and 10 of the Shanghai Metro connects the airport to the city, found outside terminal 2.
 The bigger hotels offer shuttle bus services to and from the airport.

-The airport is situated about 19 miles (30km) east of central Shanghai.
+The airport is situated about 29 miles (47km) east of central Shanghai.

 Getting to the city